Having a Skin Check

 Remember that if a suspicious lesion is identified at your appointment, your Dermatologist will offer to biopsy this for you.
 A biopsy carries a fee outside of the standard consult fee.
 Your Dermatologist will ensure they have your consent both clinically and financially before any invasive procedure is undertaken.
 Depending on the type of biopsy taken you will be provided with post-procedural care advice.
 The results of a biopsy are usually between 5-10 days.
 Unless agreed otherwise, results will be given to you over the phone or via email.

-Still got questions?
+Still have questions?
 Here’s a short Q&A that might help!